MisterDA/love-release/README.md

 ## Installation

 ### Dependencies
-love-release is only installable through LuaRocks and highly depends on LuaRocks internal API. love-release is currently build on LuaRocks 2.3.0.
+love-release is only installable through LuaRocks and highly depends on LuaRocks internal API. love-release is currently built on LuaRocks 2.3.0.
 LuaRocks API is not meant to be stable, and a future update could break love-release.
-As love-release is made for LÖVE, it is written for Lua 5.1.

 #### Required
 - [libzip][libzip] and its headers for lua-libzip.
 - Other libraries are automatically installed, but let's give them some credit: [lua-libzip][lua-libzip], [luafilesystem][lfs], [loadconf][loadconf], [middleclass][middleclass], [semver][semver].

 #### Optional
 - `love` can be used to determine your system LÖVE version.
 - `fakeroot` and `dpkg-deb` are required to create Debian packages.
-- [LuaJIT][luajit] can be used to compile your sources, either with `luarocks-luajit` or if `luajit` is installed.
+- [LuaJIT][luajit] can be used to compile your sources, either with `luarocks-luajit` or with `luajit` if it is installed.

 ##### Lua binding to libzip

 love-release depends on a Lua binding to [libzip][libzip].
 I have forked [brimworks/lua-zip][lua-zip] to integrate new features, and published the fork under the name of [lua-libzip][lua-libzip] in [LuaRocks][lua-libzip-rock].
-The name will change when LuaRocks 3 will be released.
+The name will change when LuaRocks 3 is released.

 ### Install